NurulAqilahSaifulBahril/L-D-mapping/README.md

     1) Tracked outreach activities and follow-ups
     2) Analyzed team performance and campaign progress
     3) Informed and optimized marketing and sales strategies over time

+## Tools & Technologies
+- Python
+- Jupyter Notebook
+- (Any libraries you used)

+## Files
+- L&D mapping_code testing.ipynb: Main code and analysis